jbosstm/narayana/vertx/echo/README.md

 hello40

 As you can see, we are sharing the same transational integer and each client manages to increment it in isolation from the other.
-However, if you run two clients in the same shell (e.g., using the & to background the first in Unix) like vertx run EchoClient.java & vertx run EchoClient.java you should see something like:
+However, if you run two clients in the same shell (e.g., using the & to background the first in Unix) like:

+  ./build.sh EchoClient.java &
+  ./build.sh EchoClient.java &

+you should see something like:

 Succeeded in deploying verticle